White Perch vs. White Bass: Comparison in Depth

 Focused shot of a man's hand holding a White Bass by its mouth, releasing it into greenish water.

 White Perch and White Bass are relatively similar at first glance, and even the differences in weight do not make much of a difference.
-On average, White Perch can grow to about 7 to 12 inches in length and weigh up to 1 pound.
+On average, White Perch can grow to 7 to 12 inches and weigh up to 1 pound.

 White Bass are generally larger, often reaching 10 to 15 inches long and weighing 1 to 3 pounds.
-That moderate, however, means your fishing tactics and technique will be affected if you are fishing for slightly larger fish.
+That size difference can affect your tackle choice, presentation, and fishing technique, especially when you are targeting larger White Bass.

 Coloration and Markings